adambard/learnxinyminutes-docs/julia.html.markdown

 Lion(roar::AbstractString) = Lion("green", roar)
 # This is an outer constructor because it's outside the type definition

-type Panther <: Cat  # Panther is also a subtype of Cat
+struct Panther <: Cat  # Panther is also a subtype of Cat
     eye_color
     Panther() = new("green")
     # Panthers will only have this constructor, and no default constructor.
 end
 # Using inner constructors, like Panther does, gives you control
 # over how values of the type can be created.